Long Beach to Catalina: A Local Getaway

 4. Luxury and Beachfront Hotel Stays

 Experience pure elegance at Mt Ada, a luxury bed and breakfast overlooking Avalon Bay.
 Stay steps from the beach at Pavilion Hotel, a recently-refreshed beachside oasis.
-Want to be close to the action?
-Hotel Atwater is conveniently located in the center of town.
-Or get even closer to the water with incredible camping options
+Or grab a room at the island-chic Hotel Atwater, conveniently located next to the Tour Plaza.
+Or get closer to nature with incredible camping options

 Sample fresh California coastal fare at iconic Catalina Island restaurants like Avalon GrillePier 24, and Descanso Beach Club.
-Grab breakfast at the delicious Bistro at the Atwater and people watch in the afternoon at the island’s only biergarten, Flx Biergarten
+Grab breakfast, coffee, and tea at the delicious Bistro at the Atwater and people watch in the afternoon at the island’s only biergarten, Flx Biergarten

 Ready to Escape Long Beach for a Day or Three?